-You can’t walk on these cloud streets | EarthSky.org
+What are cloud streets? | EarthSky.org

 Cloud streets are long rows of cumulus clouds that are oriented parallel to the direction of the wind.
+Over the past decades, they’ve been seen most often in satellite photos; we only rarely see them in photos taken from the ground, as in the photo above.
+You can recognize cloud streets as rows of puffy cumulus or cumulus-type clouds.
+They most often straight, but might form patterns when the wind driving the clouds hits an obstacle.

-They’re formed by convection rolls of rising warm air and sinking cool air.
+Cloud streets are formed by what are called convection rolls of rising warm air and sinking cool air.
 Rising warm air cools gradually as it ascends into the atmosphere.
 When moisture in the warm air mass cools and condenses, it forms clouds.

 Meanwhile, sinking cool air on either side of the cloud formation zone creates a cloud-free area.
 When several of these alternating rising and sinking air masses align with the wind, cloud streets develop.

 Cloud streets are technically called horizontal convective rolls.

-Cloud streets are most readily seen in satellite photography, though they can be viewed from the ground too.
 The U.S. National Aeronautics and Space Administration (NASA) has taken some amazing photographs of cloud streets over the past few years with the MODIS (Moderate Resolution Imaging Spectroradiometer) instruments on board the Terra and Aqua satellites.
 The satellite images on this page are from these instruments.

 Cloud streets typically form fairly straight lines over large flat areas such as the ocean.
-However, geological features like islands can disrupt the flow of the wind and create spiral patterns in the cloud streets similar to the way in which large boulders create downstream eddies in rivers.
-The spiral patterns in clouds are called von Karman vortex streets.
-These vortices were named after Theodore von Kármán, a co-founder of NASA’s Jet Propulsion Laboratory, who was one of the first scientists to describe this type of atmospheric phenomenon.
+When geological features like islands disrupt the flow of the wind, this disruption can create spiral patterns in the cloud streets similar to the way in which large boulders create downstream eddies in rivers.
+The spiral patterns in clouds are called von Karman vortex streets, were named after Theodore von Kármán, a co-founder of NASA’s Jet Propulsion Laboratory.
+He was one of the first scientists to describe this type of atmospheric phenomenon.

 Meteorological phenomena such as cloud streets and von Karman vortices are a manifestation of Earth’s atmosphere in motion.